-Harris Pastides, PhD, MPH, is interim president at the University of South Carolina, having previously served as its 28th president (2008–2019).
+Harris Pastides, PhD, MPH, is president emeritus of the University of South Carolina, having previously served as its 28th president (2008–2019) and interim president (2021–2022).
 Since first arriving at the university in 1998, he has also held the positions of vice president for research and health sciences and dean of the Arnold School of Public Health.
 He was elected to the American Medical Association Board of Trustees as its public member in November 2019 and began officially serving his four-year term in June 2020.